pat-earl/faculty-page/src/teaching/2021-2022/273-comp-sys-int/firstday.md

 **Class Participation:**
 : Grade is based off regular class attendance and participation in discussions.

-**Exams:**
+**Exams**

-: Exams times/location will be announced during class time.
+: Exams will be announced during class and must be taken during their scheduled time/location.
-: Missed exams/quizzes will be handled on a case-by-case basis.
+: Missed exams will be handled on a case-by-case basis.
 For a list of approved reasons review the *Class Absence* section from the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) University policy.
+Please contact the instructor to discuss the possibility of making up an exam.
+Be aware that you may be asked to provide evidence supporting an approved absence reason.

 **Homework (Assignments/Projects):**
 : All homework submissions must include the following information:
 Your Name(s), The Course, Semester, Year, and Assignment/Project Number or Name.
-Homework can be submitted up to three days late, with a 10% penalty applied each day.
+Homework can be submitted up to two days late, with a 10% penalty applied each day.

 # Course Policies

-**Masks:**
-: Due to the continuing pandemic and spread of the COVID delta variant, you will be required to properly wear masks while attending class and in my office regardless of your vaccination status.
-Students who show up to class without a mask will be asked to put one on, go to the department's office in OM254 to get a disposable one, or leave class.

-: Students who break this policy on multiple occasions will be reported to the Student Conduct Board.

-: This policy will be in effect while Berks County has a high or substantial transmission rate and/or based on University mandates.

-: CDC County Level Map: <https://covid.cdc.gov/covid-data-tracker/#county-view>

-: Reusable cloth masks and other PPE can be requested by emailing <ppesupplies@kutztown.edu>
+**Healthy Practices and Mask Information:**
+: Students should take reasonable action to reduce the possibility of transmission of communicable illnesses, such as COVID-19.
+Proactive actions include washing hands frequently, using wipes to clean personal classroom seating area, covering coughs and sneezes with a tissue or elbow, and staying home when feeling ill.
+It is appropriate to contact the instructor (before class if possible) and to ask a classmate for notes when missing class due to illness.
+In the event of a medical emergency and/or hospitalization that prevents a student from attending class or being on campus for five (5) days or more, including a positive COVID test from an off-campus medical facility, Health and Wellness/Clinical Services should be contacted at 610-683-4082 or <health@kutztown.edu>

+: **Masks are required inside all university buildings for all individuals, regardless of vaccination status.**

+* Individuals are required to wear masks indoors, including all classrooms, meeting rooms, common areas in residence halls and indoor events.
+* Masks are not required outdoors.
+CDC recommends that people who are not fully vaccinated wear a mask in crowded outdoor settings.
+The university supports all members of the campus community who choose to wear a mask outdoors.
+* Mask must cover the nose and mouth

+: **Masks will remain required while the CDC advises that they be worn in our area.** Should the situation improve, the university will adjust its protocols to align with current CDC guidance, and all individuals will be strongly encouraged to wear a mask while indoors.

 **Attendance:**
-: Regular class attendance and participation is expected and highly encouraged.
-Students will be responsible for materials covered during class time.
+: Regular and timely class attendance is expected and highly encouraged.
+Students are responsible for materials covered during class time.
+Students who will be missing class for extended periods of time, due to illness, university excused reasons, etc., should contact the instructor as soon as possible.

+**Attendance Verification:**
+: Attendance status will be submitted to University Administration during the following periods:

+* 1st Period: Wed 2/02 - Tues 2/08
+* 2nd Period: Mon 3/21 - Fri 3/25

+: Attendance will not be tracked otherwise and students should refer to the general guidelines above.
+: For more information, please refer to [University Policy ACA-090](https://apps.kutztown.edu/SZ_001_POLICY_REGISTER/Policy/ACA-090))

 **Academic Dishonesty:**
 : Refer to to the following policies.
 Repeated violators will receive the maximum allowable penalty for any infraction.